chhavi-khandelwal/takeaway/README.md

  1. Press enter : It shows all the results associated with the string.
  2. Click the search icon button: It shows all the results associated with the string.
  3. To get back to initial state, clear the input text or refresh the page.

+- Mobile Mode:
+It shows a hamburger icon for the filters on mobile with apply button. clicking on hamburger icon opens the filter menu and clicking on apply btn applies the selected filters and shows the list of restaurants.

 ## Assumptions